kbaribeau/scratch-ring-proxy-issue/README.md

 ## Possible Solutions

 * Work out a patch for ring-proxy that somehow avoids AOT compilation.
 Maybe this means moving their standalone server to it's own project.
-* Remove any dependencies on ring 1.2.1, only depend on ring 1.1.8
+* Remove any dependencies on ring 1.2.1, only depend on ring 1.1.8 (depending on the project, this can be as easy as rolling back to compojure 1.1.5 instead of using 1.1.6)
 * Others?